itbro/readen/README.md

 ## About
 Readen is an application to help people learning a foreign language.
-If you like reading foreign texts the app might be useful for you.
+If you like reading foreign texts the app may be useful for you.

 ## System Requirements
 Apache/2.4